What to Use Instead of Pliers

 As such, using pliers instead of a wrench can actually be more difficult and may cause damage to the bolt or nut.

-See also How to Remove Hair Extensions With Pliers
+See also How to Use Fence Pliers

 So, if you don’t have a wrench available and need to turn a bolt or nut, your best bet is to use another tool such as an adjustable spanner or pipe wrench.
 If you only have pliers on hand, then you can try using them but be aware that it may be more difficult than using the proper tools.